Pakistani Taliban overpower guards, seize police center

 PESHAWAR, Pakistan (AP) — Several Pakistani Taliban detainees overpowered their guards at a counter-terrorism center in northwestern Pakistan overnight, snatching police weapons, taking hostages and seizing control of the facility, officials said Monday.

-The incident quickly evolved into a standoff.
-Pakistani officials later confirmed that one counter-terrorism officer was killed during the militants’ takeover at the detention center in Bannu, a district in the Khyber Pakhtunkhwa province and part of a former tribal region.
+The incident erupted late Sunday and quickly evolved into a standoff.
+Pakistani officials later confirmed that one counter-terrorism officer was killed during the takeover at the detention center in Bannu, a district in the Khyber Pakhtunkhwa province and part of a former tribal region.

 Police and the military scrambled to deploy troops and special forces to the area but by midday Monday, some 12 hours later, the hostage crisis was still ongoing.
 According to officials, at least 30 Taliban fighters were involved in the takeover and there were possibly as many as 10 hostages.